jaequery/say2/README.md

 ## Features

-- 🎭 **Multiple Voices**: Choose from 9 different voices (Johnny, Rachel, Bella, Josh, Arnold, Adam, Antoni, Elli, Sam)
+- 🎭 **Multiple Voices**: Choose from 24 different voices with various accents and personalities
 - 💾 **Persistent Settings**: Save your preferred voice and API key for quick access
 - 🎨 **Interactive Menu**: User-friendly interface with colorful menus
 - ⚡ **Quick Mode**: Speak text instantly with saved preferences